yurkoturskiy/rudl/README.md

 ## Overview

-The main goal of RUDL is to provide seamless transition between different layouts on any change.
+The main goal of RUDL is to create as many states and types of layouts as possible and provide seamless transitions between them.

 ## Install